EoinTravers/hugo.eointravers.com/content/post/online-studies/index.md

 > [Neuroscience and Mental Health](https://www.ucl.ac.uk/icn/research/research-groups/neuroscience-and-mental-health)
 > group at UCL,
 > where I'll be working on building online computational psychiatry tasks.

+> If you're interested in building online experiments,
+> you might enjoy my guide to [doing it yourself](../web-1/)

 Three things: